measurement-kit/measurement-kit/include/measurement_kit/README.md

 where `idx` is the index of the current measurement (relevant only for tasks that iterate over an input list).

-- `"status.end"`: This event is emitted just once at the end of the test.
+- `"status.end"`: (object) This event is emitted just once at the end of the test.
 The complete JSON is like:

 ```JSON
 {